stay connected without losing yourself.

 At the end of the day, I want you to know:

 You don't have to abandon yourself in order to be loved.
-It's okay to take up space, have needs, and want more for yourself.

 What we’ll work on